c2lang/documentation/documentation/docs/language/modules.md

 ```

 file1.c2 and file2.c2 belong to the same module, `foo`, while file3.c2 belongs to
-module `bar`.
+the module `bar`.

-Modules allow a developer to split functionality into several files, *without*
+Modules allow the developer to split functionality into several files, *without*
-sacrificing speed or adding complexity.
+sacrificing speed or introducing extra complexity.

 ## import
-To have a file use declarations from another module, it must __import__ that module.
+For a file to use declarations from another module, it must __import__ said module.
 The __import__ keyword has a file scope.
 Therefore, if `file1.c2` imports module `stdio`,
 `file2.c2` still cannot use `stdio`'s symbols, unless it imports `stdio` as well.